Svetloslav15/ClubestApp/README.md

 Add more functionalities and ease the process.
 Adding google maps and so on.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

 You should have installed Asp .Net Core >= 2.2 <br/>